cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-or other hardening schemes, and offloading these operations to the client (that also helps against online guessing attacks); extensibility of the protocol to support storage and retrieval of client's secrets solely based on a password; and being amenable to a multi-server distributed implementation where offline dictionary attacks are not possible without breaking into a threshold of servers (such a distributed solution requires no change or awareness
+or other hardening schemes, and offloading these operations to the client (that also helps against online guessing attacks); extensibility of the protocol to support storage and retrieval of client's secrets solely based on a password; being amenable to a multi-server distributed implementation where offline dictionary attacks are not possible without breaking into a threshold of servers (such a distributed solution requires no change or awareness